 The future of conservation is uncertain.
 There are ongoing debates about what the goals and tools of conservation should be.
-Over the coming decades, it is likely that those studying conservation today will play a key role in shaping the direction of the field.
+Over the coming decades, those studying conservation today will play a key role in shaping the direction of the field.
 Formal conservation training is no longer confined to natural science departments.
 Instead, conservation education now includes a range of perspectives and a variety of different academic disciplines (such as anthropology and politics).
 However, little is known about the topics covered in conservation courses and the role of formal education in shaping the views of conservation students.

 This research will investigate the role of higher education in shaping the views and skills of future conservation leaders.
 A mixed methods approach will be used to map current conservation teaching and investigate how students’ conservation perspectives are influenced by the conservation education that they receive.
 The flow diagram below shows the different stages in this research project: